Chula Vista, Cameron County, Texas

 Chula Vista is a census-designated place (CDP) in Cameron County, in the U.S. state of Texas.
-Prior to the 2010 census the community was part of the Chula Vista-Orason CDP.
+Prior to the 2010 census, the community was part of the Chula Vista-Orason CDP.
 It is part of the Brownsville–Harlingen Metropolitan Statistical Area.

 Geography

 Chula Vista is near the geographic center of Cameron County, 2 mi east of Los Fresnos and 15 mi north of the center of Brownsville.
 It is bordered on the west by Orason.

+Demographics

+Chula Vista first appeared as a census designated place in the 2010 U.S. census after the Chula Vista-Orason CDP was split into the Chula Vista and Orason CDPs.